Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have come to a grinding halt.

-Grab the readers attention by tailoring your cover letter to each job posting or position.
+Grab the reader’s attention by tailoring your cover letter to each job posting or position.
 Respond to a specific job posting by sending a cover letter that matches the job requirements and qualifications.
-When you are applying to a specific posting, you should always include the posting number (if listed), or your document could end up in the wrong folder or be discarded altogether.
+When you are applying to a specific posting, you should always include the posting number (if listed), or your document could end up in the wrong folder or be discarded all together.
 Review completed application letter examples if you have time.

 3. Using Limited Job Search Methods

 In addition to applying to advertised postings, you should take advantage of the hidden job market.
-According to experts, the majority of hires don’t come from online job boards or official application channels.
+According to experts, most hires don’t come from online job boards or official application channels.
 Instead, they come from networking.

-If you are job-hunting, make use of your connections, because you never know when you will know someone who knows someone who is looking for a new hire with your exact skill set.
-Don’t underestimate the power of unsolicited resumes and cover letters – it does work, and it is very effective.
+If you are job-hunting, make use of your connections because you never know when you will know someone who knows someone who is looking for a new hire with your exact skill set.
+Don’t underestimate the power of unsolicited resumes and cover letters – it does work, which is very useful.

-Networking provides you with an opportunity to come face-to-face with potential school administrators and seek out potential teaching job leads.
-You never know who you may know that could know of an opportunity for you.
+Networking provides you with an opportunity to come face-to-face with potential school administrators and seek out possible teaching job leads.
+You never know who you may know that could know of an option for you.